Gursharn-Kaur/WIS-ensemble/README.md

 We organize this repository as follows:

 **data:** this folder contains all necessary data for the experimentation.
+The folder also contains phase information inside phase-info.csv file.

 **Experimentation:** This folder contains seven Python files containing necessary codes.